Thesis Advising

 Statistics and coding may seem overwhelming at first, especially if the thesis project will be your first time working with your own data.
 For guidance, senior thesis students should reach out to the Department's Statistics Consultant.
 The Consultant holds individual meetings with students to provide input on statistical methods, writing analysis, and experimental results for thesis projects.

-How to Meet with the Data and Statistics Consultant: Please email Kirsten directly (kirsten_morehouse@g.harvard.edu) with the following info:
+How to Meet with the Data and Statistics Consultant

-• A summary of the questions you'd like to discuss
+1. A brief summary of the questions you’d like to discuss

-• A copy of your data (or mock dataset that shows your expected data structure)
+3. If possible, a copy of your dataset (or a mock dataset showing your expected data structure)